thakur2712/digital_protfolio/README.md

-        /* Add styles for the round profile picture */
+        /* Add styles for the round profile image */

-        .profile-picture {
+        . profile image {

             width: 100px; /* Adjust the size as needed */